 The sous vide cooks to perfection, but the appearance out of the bag isn’t all that appealing.
 The quickest and easiest answer to putting a nice finish on your food, without overcooking it in the process, is a sous vide torch.

-Below, I cover the 6 best kitchen torches for sous vide to get that restaurant char or browning that locks in juices and flavors.
-If you’re in a hurry, here are the top two.
+Below, I cover the 7 best kitchen torches for sous vide to get that restaurant char or browning that locks in juices and adds a dimension of fantastic flavor.
+If you’re in a hurry, here are the top three:

 I previously discussed the perfect sous vide starter kit with the best sous vide cookers and sous vide containers for different budget levels.
 Those items will get you cooked to perfection.
 A sous vide torch is the perfect finishing tool to get your food plate ready.